 For information on forms of payment and a full list of fees for routine and rush service, please see Passport Fees.

 *How to fill out your check

-If you live in the United States, you must use the United States Postal Service (USPS) to mail your renewal application and supporting documents.
+If you live in the United States, use the United States Postal Service (USPS) to mail your renewal application and supporting documents.
 If you live in Canada, use Canada Post.

 Where to Send My Application and Supporting Documents